Design Your Own Personalized Planner Using Notion: A Step-by-Step Guide

 • Click the "+" button in the sidebar and select "New Page".

-• Name each page according to the sections you want to include, such as "Weekly View", "Monthly Goals", or "Habit Tracker" (you can explore templates for inspiration).
+• Name each page according to the sections you want to include, such as "Weekly View""Monthly Goals", or "Habit Tracker" (explore templates for inspiration).

-• Use Notion’s drag-and-drop feature to easily reorder and reorganize these pages to suit your workflow.
+Take advantage of Notion’s drag-and-drop functionality to easily reorder and reorganize your pages as your workflow evolves.

 Step 4: Customize the Weekly View

-A weekly view is one of the most popular sections of a planner, as it helps organize tasks, appointments, and deadlines by week.
+A weekly view is one of the most popular sections of a planner, helping you organize tasks, appointments, and deadlines by week.
 You can set this up in two ways:

 • Option 1: Templates